Techtonica/curriculum/open-source/open-source.md

 - ["Git and version control" lesson](../git/git-version-control.md)
 - ["Using GitHub for Code Storage" lesson](../git/github-storage.md)

+## Objectives

+**Participants will be able to**

+- Understand what an open source project is
+- Find an open source project to contribute to

+### Specific Things to Learn

+- What is Open Source
+- What is an Open Source project
+- History of Open Source and common projects
+- Why people love Open Source
+- Types of Open Source licenses
+- How to find an Open Source project to contribute to

 ## Motivation

 This lesson introduces participants to the world of open source.